LetoThe2nd/blubber/README.md

 - Accordingly setting up build/conf/bblayers.conf
 - Setting up build/conf/local.conf with a set of predefined options
 - Running arbitrary commands with proper shell setup (source-ed poky/oe-init-build-env) for the configured project.
+- Environment variables are honoured during the setup step and can be used to override the Blubberfile settings
+- Opening a shell properly initialized for the build

 How dows it work?
 -----------------